alulord/arch-ansible/README.md

 ./disk-bootstrap.sh /dev/sdX
 ```

 Once installed you will be in `systemd-nspawn` system.
-Right now `chpasswd` is not working so we have to set up password manually.
+Right now `chpasswd` is not working, so we have to set up password manually.
 Press `Ctrl+]` 3 times to quit `systemd-nspawn`.
 Once out run following commands to get to correct nspawn container:

 ```bash
 systemd-nspawn -D /mnt